OfficeDev/VBA-content/VBA/index.md

-# Index test file for Open Publishing
+# Index file for Open Publishing